Budget process

 Repairs and maintenance

-Repairs, replacement parts or restoration of units, plants, buildings, in order to return to normal working efficiency or to extend the useful life of the asset.
-Does not include the replacement or renewals that alter the original use of the asset (improvement of the asset) these would be considered as a capital expenditure.
+This would include repairs, replacement parts or restoration of units, plants, buildings etc., in order to return to normal working efficiency or to extend the useful life of the asset.
+The replacement or renewals that alter the original use of the asset would be considered as a capital expenditure.

 Maintenance means the cost of keeping a property or asset (equipment) in efficient working condition.
 Enhancements that go beyond maintenance and add value would be considered a capital expense.

-Repairs and maintenance will be allowed as eligible operating expenses provided its related to its approved powers, within the estimated budget allocation, within a financial plan to support the expense or both.
+Repairs and maintenance will be allowed as eligible operating expenses provided the repair and maintenance are related to a board’s approved powers, within the estimated budget allocation or within a financial plan to support the expense.

 Fixed assets